The Ocean Course

 The Ocean Course at Kiawah Island Golf Resort hosted the 2007 Senior PGA and the 2012 PGA Championships.
-The Ocean Course is the fourth course to have hosted each of the PGA of America's major championships.
+It will also host the 2021 PGA.
+The Ocean Course is the fourth course to have hosted each of the PGA of America’s major championships.

 Probably no other golf course in the world outside of the United Kingdom and Ireland is affected as much by the wind.
 From one round to the next, a player can experience up to an 8-club difference on holes depending upon the direction and strength of the wind.
 Built in 1991 by Pete Dye, there are no prevailing winds on the course.
 Dye took this into account when designing the course.
 In fact, he designed two courses into one – one for an easterly wind and one for a westerly wind.